ashleyswinning/blockchain-hw-3/README.md

 ## Prerequisites:
 * ###### Make sure you are in the `blockchain-hw-3` directory.

 * ###### Make sure you have Truffle version 4.1.15.
-I had some difficulty with more recent version being incompatible with older versions of `openzepplin-solidity` and this was my workaround.
+I had some difficulty with more recent version being incompatible with older versions of `openzepplin-solidity` and after lots of tinkering with `truffle-config.js` in Truffle 5.0.7, this was my workaround.
 To check, run `truffle version` and you should see the following:

  > `Truffle v4.1.15 (core: 4.1.15)`